 individual or group lessons in various disciplines of music,

 lectures, tutorials, seminars and project work form the core

 area of study.

-Prerequisites to enroll in the teaching education programs are the Certificate of General Qualification for University Entrance and an audition.
+Prerequisites to enroll are the Certificate of General Qualification for University Entrance and an audition.
 International students may apply for an enrollment with a DVD recording instead of taking part in an audition.
 Additionally, the Department of Music and Arts offers the opportunity to acquire a doctor’s degree (Dr. phil.) or to habilitate in music education or musicology.